UCSD-Silberman-Classes-and-Projects/UCSD-ECE180-SUMMER_I-Final_Project-Team_4/README.md

 - Person recognition and tracking of specific people to escape from
 - Estimation of proximity and bearing of person (direction of approach)
 - Reactive escape steering away from person
-- obstacle avoidance of objects within its path
+- Obstacle avoidance of objects within its path

 ### Nice to Have
 - Continuous Camera tracking via servo